microsoft/WhatTheHack/047-TrafficControlWithDapr/Student/Challenge-02.md

 So how can you check whether or not the call to the `VehicleRegistrationService` is handled by Dapr?
 Well, Dapr has some observability built in.
 You can look at Dapr traffic using Zipkin:

-- Open a browser and go the this URL: [http://localhost:9411/zipkin](http://localhost:9411/zipkin).
+- Open a browser and go to this URL: [http://localhost:9411/zipkin](http://localhost:9411/zipkin).
 - Click the `RUN QUERY` button in the top right of the screen to search for traces.
 - You should see the calls between the `FineCollectionService` and the `VehicleRegistrationService`.
 You can expand and collapse each trace and click the `SHOW` button to get more details:
   ![](../images/Challenge-02/zipkin-traces.png)